ab-rfaheem/netsuite-upload/README.md

 - PASSWORD is your password (make sure you don't commit this file to source control)
 - ROLE is the numeric NetSuite RoleID for which you have web service/API permissions.
 You may need to go look this up in NetSuite Setup…Users/Roles…Manage Roles.

-### Authentication Option 2: OAuth

-Generating the necessary tokens for OAuth is covered in the NetSuite help site.
-It's not fun.

-- If you wish to use OAuth authentication instead of basic authentication you can leave the authentication header blank and use the OAuth settings properties.
-- First, generate an Integration record in NetSuite, make sure the 'token based authentication' scheme is checked, and hang on to the token and secret details.
-- Second, log into a role you wish to use for authentication.
-From the "manage tokens center", generate a new token and secret using the Integration from the previous step.
-- Input the 4 values from above (NetSuite key and token and Consumer key and token) in the corresponding settings options.
-- Set the `realm` setting equal to your numeric NetSuite account number.

 ## settings.json

 The following demonstrates all possible settings.